jeff-adkisson/swe-3643-fall-2024/project/grading-rubric.md

 > [!WARNING]
 >
-> The video presentation has a minimal score value, but it is an important part of grading.
+> The video presentation has a minimal score value but is essential to grading.
 If some or all of your project does not work, the video is your best method of demonstrating some mastery of the material and receiving partial credit. **Failure to submit the video will result in a penalty of 25%.**

 #### Minimal Path to Success